 09 of 18

-The Ohio buckeye leaf is another little-designed plant and one that is actually really fun to create.
+The Ohio buckeye leaf is another little design that is actually really fun to create.
 Designer Kate Graff explains that the leaf is made up of five petals in three different sizes, and she shares how to create each of them.
 Together they look almost like a flower in their own right.
-Kate's free crochet pattern also includes the pattern for the Buckeye nut.
+Kate's free crochet pattern also includes the pattern for the buckeye nut.

 10 of 18